OpenPMU/SVtoWave/README.md

 ## Configuration

-Configuration of each tool is done via the `'config.json'` files in their folder.
+Configuration changes are made via the `'config.json'` file.

 Labels are largely self descriptive.
 You may want to change:

 `"recMask": [0,4]`
 -  This is the "recording mask" which tells the software which channels you are interested in.
+In this example, channels `0` and `4` from the ADC will be recorded, and any other channel data will be discarded.
+This is useful when some of the ADC inputs are not connected, and recording noise would waste disk space.
 If left blank, '[]', then all channels are recorded.

 `"allowDeletion": True`
 -  This gives the code permission to delete old records on disk